wellhive/api-docs/README.md

 ## 1. Start a draft Appointment
 It's recommended to create a draft Appointment and reference that Appointment when searching ProviderServices and when searching Slots.
 This way search metrics are collected and associated with the Appointment and Patient.

-It’s also recommended to associate a Referral with the Appointment, whether by ID or referralNumber.
+It’s also recommended to associate a Referral with the Appointment by referralNumber.
 Doing so enables tracking search and booking activity to the Referral.
 In fact, some Networks require at least the referralNumber when booking, and for such Networks, the API won't allow booking without the referralNumber.

-Therefore, a common approach is to start by listing a Patient’s Referrals, and allowing a user to select a Referral that is ready to schedule.
-Then, create a draft Appointment with the Referral ID, and use the Appointment ID when searching ProviderServices, searching Slots, and booking the Appointment.
-If WellHive is not integrated with the required Referral source but the API client can obtain Referral information, then the draft Appointment can be created with the Referral’s referralNumber.
+Therefore, a common approach is to start with a Patient’s Referral that is ready to schedule and create a draft Appointment with the Referral Number.
+Then, use the Appointment ID when searching ProviderServices, searching Slots, and booking the Appointment.
+If the API client can obtain Referral information, then the draft Appointment can be created with the Referral’s referralNumber.

 > ℹ️ WellHive is integrated with your Patient Index, using the same Patient ID that you do.
-Therefore, you can use your normal Patient ID to do things like searching for a Patient’s Referrals and Appointments.
+Therefore, you can use your normal Patient ID to do things like creating or searching for a Patient’s Appointments.

 > ⚠️ It is up to the API client to determine which Referrals are ready to schedule.